 Although many students decide to apply for university accommodation until they have got used to the city, there are other options available in the private sector which you might want to look at before you come to Glasgow, or that you might think about after your first year here.

 There are quite a number of flats managed by private student accommodation providers in the area around the University as well as the city centre including Unite, Liberty Living and Victoria Halls.

 For information on other sources of private accommodation and costs, you can use PAD which is a centralised searchable database of private sector accommodation for rent by students from the five higher education institutions in the Glasgow area.
-If you haven’t registered, you can still search the database - just email via the link to Residential Services.

 Remember to check what the rental package includes and if the contract dates are suitable for your course.
 If heating and lighting are not included, you should budget for at least £340 per year.

 The cheapest place to do your weekly food shopping is a supermarket.
 Open-air markets are quite rare and are very expensive.
 Corner stores and small shops which are open late can also be a bit more expensive.
 You can save money by: